vdanyliv/ngx-tiny-slider/README.md

   ```

   # Additional options
-  1. waiteForDom {Boolean} - in case of using dynamic content use this property, trigger domReady subject when your content ready
+  1. domReady {Subject} - provide possibility to initialize component manually

-  2. domReady {Subject} - provide possibility to initialize component manually
+  # Deprecated and removed (use tiny-slider options in case if you need extra  customisation)
-  3. customControlsStyle {Boolean} - Custom component style
+  1. customControlsStyle {Boolean} - Custom component style
-  4. centerNavigation {Boolean} - Navigation on center of the slider container
+  2. centerNavigation {Boolean} - Navigation on center of the slider container